Saint-Jean-sur-Richelieu: History

+Saint-Jean-sur-Richelieu was founded upon the establishment of Fort Saint-Jean in 1666 by soldiers of the French Carignan-Salières Regiment.
+Permanent settlement began in the 1780s after the American Revolution, when French-Canadian settlers and British Loyalists were drawn to the site of the former garrison.

 Historically, the city has been an important transportation hub.
 The first railway line in British North America connected it with La Prairie in 1836.
 It hosts the annual International Balloon Festival of Saint-Jean-sur-Richelieu, a hot air balloon festival which attracts thousands of tourists who come to see the hundreds of balloons in the sky each August.

 The Chambly Canal extends 20 km north along the west bank of the river and provides modern freight passage to Chambly and the St. Lawrence River.
 The canal has one lock near the downtown of Saint-Jean-sur-Richelieu.
 In the winter, the city builds a skating rink on the canal near the lock.
 In the summer, the embankment on the east side of the canal has a 20 km cycling path.

 The French built Fort Saint-Jean in the seventeenth century.
 Known to early English settlers as St. Johns, it provided an important communication link during the Seven Years' War.
 During the American Revolutionary War control of the town changed hands several times as British and American forces moved through the area.

-In 2001 the city and several adjoining communities were merged into the new regional county municipality with a population to 79,600.
+In 2001, the city and several adjoining communities were merged into the new regional county municipality with a population to 79,600.
 This merger was requested by the five municipalities involved and was not part of the municipal fusions imposed by the Quebec government the following year.

 A LAV III in Saint-Jean-sur-Richelieu during the 2011 floods.